 The Institute for Complex Additive Systems Analysis (ICASA) is a non-profit research division of New Mexico Institute of Mining and Technology (NMT), a state university.
 ICASA's mission is to contribute innovative and relevant solutions to national security and critical infrastructure protection problems.
 This is performed through examination of the control plane of the system - the mechanisms that enable it to dynamically change and respond to its environment.
-ICASA/NMT has been consistently recognized by the National Security Agency and Department of Homeland Security as a Center of Academic Excellence in Information Assurance Education since 2001 and a Center of Academic Excellence in Information Assurance Research since 2009.
+NMT has been consistently recognized by the National Security Agency and Department of Homeland Security as a Center of Academic Excellence in Information Assurance Education since 2001 and a Center of Academic Excellence in Information Assurance Research since 2009.
+As an academic research institute, ICASA is committed to fostering student excellence.
+Having employed over 150 student interns, ICASA provides opportunities for the development and refinement of analytical skills against real-world problems.